-There’s no way around the fact that if you run an ecommerce, website, you’re going to need a payment gateway.
+There’s no way around the fact that if you run an ecommerce website you’re going to need a ecommerce payment gateway.
 If you’re new to the world of payments, it might seem a bit complicated to get your way around it.
 But the truth is, payment gateways are not as complex as you might think.
+Some are as simple as a virtual terminal, a webpage where you can type in a credit card number and process a payment.
 In this post, we’ll take a closer look at payment gateways and uncover everything you need to know about them.

 What is a Payment Gateway?

-Payment gateways are ideally the services that send all card transactions to the card processors.
-Payment gateways facilitate credit card transactions by relaying vital information between payment portals like websites or mobile devices and the front-end bank or institution.
+eCommerce payment gateways are the services that send all card transactions to the card processors.
+Payment gateways facilitate credit card transactions by relaying vital information between payment portals like websites or mobile devices and the front-end bank or financial institution.
+Think about this as a train that links your office to your bank.

 Payment gateways serve as the final step of the sales process in an ecommerce platform.
 Without the service, you’ll be unable to charge your customers securely whenever they purchase products or services from your website.
 Some of the most popular payment gateways include Square, Stripe, and PayPal/Braintree.

 All online credit card processing will require payment gateways services.
-It’s essentially the same process that a POS (point of service) device will perform when you’re say paying for your lunch or coffee at a restaurant.
+Sometimes these services are combined with another software and other times it is seperate company or piece fo software.
+It’s essentially the same process that a POS (point of sale) device will perform when you’re say paying for your lunch or coffee at a restaurant.

 Payment gateways usually work with your purchase items from a retailer with a brick and mortar store.
 As such, the main purpose of having a payment gateway is to facilitate the authorization of transactions between your store and your customers.
 Keep in mind that without a payment gateway, it’s almost impossible for the transactions to be approved, meaning you won’t receive your money.